Arkwell/Universal-CSS-Color-Classes/README.md

 Copyright (c) 2025 Arkwell Agency Ltd.

-Permission is hereby granted, free of charge, to any person obtaining a copy ...
+Permission is hereby granted, free of charge, to any person obtaining a copy.
+...
 ```